adezfouli/gplatnet/README.md

 ## Inputs and outputs
-We have a network with _N_ nodes and and we have _T_ observations from each node.
+We have a network with _N_ nodes and we have _T_ observations from each node.
 Observations are denoted by matrix **Y** (with size _N_ by _T_) and the times of observations are denoted by vector **t** (vector with size _T_).
 The aim of **LATNET** is to find (i) which nodes are connected